6808/6808.github.io/labs/lab2.md

 These methods let the application know when a new sensor connects, or when some data is received.

-The code you downloaded for [lab 1](lab1.html) also includes a complete implementation of the class `HillsTableViewController`, which creates an instance of `SensorModel` and sets itself as the delegate of that instance.
+The code also includes a complete implementation of the class `HillsTableViewController`, which creates an instance of `SensorModel` and sets itself as the delegate of that instance.